aravindsp/arv_datascience_repo/README.md

 * Step 1 : Read required Files

 			Read training and test files along with subject and activity info.

 * Step 2 : Assigning appropriate Column Names

 			Assign column names to the data files.

 * Step 3 : Extracts only the measurements on the mean and standard deviation for each measurement.

 			Using grep select only the mean() and std() measures

 * Step 4 : Merges the training and the test sets to create one data set

 			Merge the training and test data sets using cbind and rbind.

 * Step 5 : Create Tidy Data

-Create and write tidy data set using reshare functions
+			Create and write tidy data set using reshare functions.
+			Tidy data set contain 180 rows with  3 ID values and 66 measures.